PUT-PTM/PCInfo/README.md

 ## How to run

-Run WpfApp1.exe as administrator, choose the right port and click "Wyslij dane".
+Run SerialPortWPF.exe as administrator, choose the right port and click "Wyslij dane".

 ## How to compile